vantage-sh/docs.vantage.sh/docs/tagging.md

 ### Virtual Tags Limits {#virtual-tag-limit}

-You can create up to 50 Virtual Tag configurations, with each tag supporting up to 100 configuration values.
+You can create up to 50 virtual tag configurations, with each tag supporting up to 100 configuration values.

 ### Create Virtual Tags